-This column is designed to provide you with art news and information about interesting shows at the many local art galleries and museums.
+This column is designed to provide you with art news and information about interesting shows at local art galleries and museums.
 If you are aware of an event, news or an exhibit, large or small, that you think would be of interest, please email Judith Levine at JULevineRN@aol.com.

 If going to a gallery you have not previously visited, we suggest researching directions and transportation first; many of the galleries in DC are accessible via Metro, and parking can be a problem.
 Unless otherwise noted, admission is free.